Quotient-Space Diffusion Models: Methods

-In the sampling process, the arbitrariness in the equivalent DoFs (\eg, orientation) of the learned model $\bfD_\theta(\bfxx_t,t)$ leads to an arbitrariness\footnote{This is not even an arbitrary group action (\eg, rotation) since $\bfxx_t$ does not vary together with the arbitrariness of $\bfD_\theta(\bfxx_t,t)$.} in the vector field $\bfvv_\theta(\bfxx_t,t)$ through \eqnref{v=D}.
-Hence there is no guarantee of recovering the target distribution using conventional samplers.
+Nevertheless, in the sampling process, the arbitrariness in the equivalent DoFs (\eg, orientation) of the model output relative to $\bfxx_t$ leads to an essential arbitrariness in the vector field $\bfvv_\theta(\bfxx_t,t)$ through \eqnref{v=D}; therefore, there is no guarantee of recovering the target distribution using conventional diffusion samplers.
 This problem is also noted by Boltz-1 \citep{wohlwend2025boltz}, which proposes to align the prediction $\bfD_\theta(\bfxx_t,t)$ towards $\bfxx_t$ in the sampling process.
-As the AF3 target is the same as GeoDiff's up to an arbitrary rotation, this amounts to using the GeoDiff model for sampling, which still cannot guarantee producing the target distribution as concluded above.
-These discussions are summarized in \tabref{comparison}.
+As the AF3 target is the same as that of GeoDiff up to an arbitrary rotation, this amounts to using the GeoDiff model for sampling, which still cannot guarantee producing the target distribution as discussed above.

+In contrast, our \emph{quotient-space diffusion} in \eqnref{so3-lifted-sde} guarantees a valid sampling process through a solid deduction (\corref{length}), while the horizontal projection $P_\bfxx$ allows the model to have an arbitrary total angular momentum hence reduces learning difficulty. \tabref{comparison} summarizes the conclusions.